cjstewart88/Tubalr/README.md

 1. Fork it

-2. Make a branch for your fixes or new features: `git branch -b branch_name_here`
+2. Make a branch for your fixes or new features: `git checkout -b branch_name_here`

 3. Make your changes, test to make sure they work and that no previous functionality is broken.